-By the late-1960s, designers were striving to integrate the central processing unit (CPU) functions of a computer onto a handful of MOS LSI chips, called microprocessor unit (MPU) chip sets.
+By the late-1960s, designers were striving to integrate the central processing unit (CPU) functions of a computer onto a handful of MOS LSI chips.
 Building on 8-bit arithmetic logic units (3800/3804) he designed earlier at Fairchild, in 1969 Lee Boysel created the Four-Phase Systems Inc. AL-1 an 8-bit CPU slice that was expandable to 32-bits.
 In 1970 Steve Geller and Ray Holt of Garrett AiResearch designed the MP944 chip set to implement the F-14A Central Air Data Computer on six metal-gate chips fabricated by AMI.

 - Sack, E. A., Lyman R. C. and Chang, G. Y. "Evolution of the Concept of a Computer on a Slice," Proceedings of the IEEE, vol. 52, no. 12, (December 1964) pp. 1713-20.

 - Boysel, Lee.
 "Adder on a Chip: LSI Helps Reduce Cost of Small Machine."
 Electronics (March 18, 1968) pp. 119-123.

 - Boysel Lee L. & Murphy, Joseph P. "Four-Phase LSI Logic Offers New Approach to Computer Designers," Computer Design (April 1970) pp. 141-146.